Assignment (Real Estate) Definition

 What is an Assignment in Real Estate?

-In real estate terms, an assignment of contract is a way to profit from a real estate transaction without ever becoming the owner of the property.
+An assignment or assignment of contract is a way to profit from a real estate transaction without becoming the owner of the property.

 The assignment method is a standard tool in a real estate wholesaler’s kit and lowers the barrier to entry for a real estate investor because it does not require the wholesaler to use much (or any) of their own money to profit from a deal.